Request for Expressions of Interest: BC Artscape Sun Wah

 A range of lease terms will be available, with a minimum of 1 year with options to renew, to be confirmed through a signed Lease Agreement.

 About BC Artscape Sun Wah

 Opened in March 2018, BCA Sun Wah is a community cultural hub located in Chinatown.
 Spanning 50,000 square feet over 3 floors in the Sun Wah Centre at 268 Keefer, BCA Sun Wah provides secure affordable space to a diverse mix of artists, cultural organizations, social impact organizations and community groups.

 BC Artscape Sun Wah is located on unceded Coast Salish shared lands of xwməθkwəyəm (Musqueam), Skxwú7mesh (Squamish) & səlilwətaʔɬ (Tsleil-Waututh) - and strives to be a respectful and collaborative steward in this context.

 All are welcome regardless of age, socioeconomic status, language, culture or gender.

-Chinatown’s heritage values inform our tenanting, programming, spaces and operations.
+The heritage values and cultural landscape of Chinatown is reflected in our tenanting, programming and spaces.
 Language accessibility is supported by Chinese-speaking staff and translation.

-BC Artscape, its tenants, program partners and audiences acknowledge the influx of capital we individually and collectively bring to the neighbourhood, and will share space, information, and resources with low-income peoples, and support the businesses in the community that are essential to low-income peoples.
+In acknowledgement of the influx of capital we bring to the neighborhood, we share space, information, and resources with our low-income neighbors and support the businesses in the community that are essential to the community.

-Arts and culture is recognized as central to community building and connectedness.
-Programming offered by our tenants and program partners will reflect a broad range of audiences and experiences to ensure accessibility.
+Arts and culture is central to community building and connectedness.
+Programming offered by our tenants and program partners will appeal to a broad range of audiences and experiences to encourage community participation.

 Relationships and partnerships between our tenants and the wider community are built on collaboration, respect, and reciprocity.